TISgitx/ipodexecutionmethodswapper/README.md

 •Checks swap partitions(which is used for partition swapping vulnerability) •Checks the status of rsrc partition(through a simple check for the presence of regular bytes for rsrc) •Performs reverse partition swap
-•Sets the value of the rsrc partition, from "unencrypted and signed" to "encrypted to encrypted and signed"(The whole point of the UAE exploit)
+•Sets the value of the rsrc partition, from "unencrypted and signed" to "encrypted to encrypted and signed"(The whole point of the ByteFau1t exploit)

 # Build: